 Arkansas Ballot Issues

-Arkansas is one of 15 states where residents can propose an amendment to the state constitution or refer a state law to voters.
-Legislators also have the authority to refer up to three amendments to voters.
+Arkansas is one of 15 states where residents can propose an amendment to the state constitution or refer a state law to voters, and where legislators also have the authority to refer amendments to voters.

 Citizens can file the title of their ballot issue with the Arkansas Secretary of State at any time to begin the initiative process whereby they collect voter signatures to qualify an issue for the 2022 statewide ballot.